We may earn money when you click on links to our partners. Advertiser Disclosure

 The following are some examples of where HR software can support a small business:

-• Benefits – health insurance and 401k, among other benefits, can be a full-time job.
-But a program like Rippling brings it all on one platform, prompts employees to manage their benefits, and automates tasks like deductions.
+• Benefits – Health insurance and 401k, among other benefits, can be a full-time job.
+However, a program like Rippling brings it all on one platform, prompts employees to manage their benefits, and automates tasks like deductions.

-• Scheduling – creating an employee schedule is like doing a jigsaw puzzle over and over again, but programs like Homebase make it easier with things like automated scheduling, timesheet and time-off management, and payroll integration.
+• Scheduling – Creating an employee schedule is like doing a jigsaw puzzle over and over again, but programs like Homebase make it easier with automated scheduling, timesheet, time-off management, and payroll integration.
 You can even use it to schedule exit interviews when an employee is leaving.

-At the very least, small businesses need core HR solutions that support the central functions of even the smallest HR department.
-This software should, first and foremost, keep employee records since all HR functions are based on this.
+HR software should, first and foremost, maintain employee records, since all HR functions are based on this.
 This primary function will help you automate hiring, training, payroll, and benefits processes.
+Small businesses should seek out HR vendors that support core HR functions for even the smallest HR department.

 Two small business HR systems stand out on our list as providing the core HR benefits: BambooHR and GoCo.